yashn1998/CLustering-for-customer-data-for-market-segmentation-for-insurance-customer-data/README.md

 The sample Dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months.
 The file is at a customer level with 18 behavioral variables.

 ### Algorithms used :
-In this dataset i've used five clustering algorithm to perform segmentation.These algorithms are given below.
+In this dataset i've used five clustering algorithm to perform segmentation and got better accuracy with kmeans clustering .These algorithms are given below.
 - [K-Means Clustering](https://en.wikipedia.org/wiki/K-means_clustering)
 - [Agglomerative Clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html)
 - [Spectral Clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.SpectralClustering.html)